Fullerton’s commitment to sustainability

 Engagement is a fundamental part of our investment process.
-As active managers, we believe that positive engagement and open dialogue with management allows us to develop a more informed view on the companies and the way they operate.
-It provides us the opportunity to encourage companies to improve the management of their ESG issues, particularly where improvements in policies and practices can be expected to enhance and protect shareholder value.
+Positive engagement and open dialogue with management allow us to develop a more informed view of the companies and the way they operate.
+It provides us the opportunity to encourage companies to improve the management of their ESG issues, particularly when improvements in policies and practices can be expected to enhance and protect shareholder value.

 Managing climate risk in investment portfolios